 Competitive Foods

 All foods sold on school campuses in areas that are accessible to students during the school day (defined as the period from midnight through 30 minutes after the dismissal bell rings) in competition with the National School Lunch or School Breakfast Programs (“competitive foods”) must comply with the federal Smart Snacks in School standards.
 Competitive foods include food, snacks and beverages from a la carte menus, vending machines and outside suppliers, as well as foods or beverages sold in school stores and at fund-raisers.
 Vending machine sales also must comply with the requirements of G.S.
-115C-264.2 and Eat Smart: North Carolina’s Recommended Standards for All Foods Available in Schools.
+115C-264.2.

 Other Foods Available on the School Campus During the School Day and After the School Day